 Next, open the App Store, tap Search at the bottom of the screen, type “Facebook” in the search box, and tap the cloud button to download it again.

 6. Reset All Settings On Your iPhone

 There isn’t a magic bullet that fixes all software problems on iPhones, but the next best thing is Reset All Settings.
 Reset All Settings restores your iPhone’s settings to factory defaults, but it doesn’t delete any of your apps or personal information.

-To reset all settings on your iPhone, go to Settings -> General -> Reset -> Reset All Settings, enter your passcode, and tap Reset All Settings.
+To reset all settings on your iPhone, go to Settings -> General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings, enter your passcode, and tap Reset All Settings.

 7. Restore Your iPhone

 If the Facebook app is still crashing on your iPhone, you probably have a software problem that can only be fixed by restoring your iPhone.
 Unlike Reset All Settings, an iPhone restore erases everything from your iPhone.
 The process goes something like this:

 First, back up your iPhone to iCloud, iTunes, or Finder.
 I prefer to use iCloud, and if you’re out of iCloud storage space, check out my article that explains how to backup your iPhone without ever paying for iCloud storage again.

 After your iPhone is backed up, connect your iPhone to a computer to restore it.
 I recommend a type of restore called a DFU restore that goes deeper and can resolve more issues than a typical restore.
 If you’ve never done it before, check out my article that explains how to DFU restore your iPhone.

 When the restore finishes, you’ll use your iCloud or iTunes backup to put your personal information back on your iPhone.
 When your apps finish downloading, the Facebook app problem will have been resolved.